 - Evaluate the project results.
 The results of implementation must be evaluated both by financial changes and customer feedback.
 Based on this information, further improvements can be added to the development pipeline.

-Dynamic packaging is the path to a one-stop travel customer experience, the trend that keeps developing and growing.
-Single-segment OTAs can use dynamic packaging as a lever to enter new markets.
+A one-stop travel customer experience, dynamic packaging is the trend that keeps developing and growing.
+Single-segment OTAs can use dynamic packaging to enter new markets.
 This fact makes dynamic packaging a good startup opportunity.
-Tour operators, on the other hand, can make customer experience more flexible by configuring packaged tours based on precise understanding of customer preferences.
+Tour operators, on the other hand, can make the customer experience more flexible by configuring packaged tours based on a precise understanding of customer preferences.